Differentially Private Equilibrium Finding in Polymatrix Games: Introduction

-Finally, we complement our negative result with a positive result regarding exploitability guarantees.
-In particular, we assume that the adversary has access to a constant number of communication channels and propose a new distributed algorithm for computing a Nash equilibrium.
-As typical in the differential privacy literature, our algorithm involves each player communicating a noisy version of their strategy to their neighbors and updating their strategy using a regularized proximal gradient step.
+\paragraph{Positive Results.} Finally, we complement our negative result with a positive result regarding exploitability guarantees, corroborated by experiments in \Cref{section:experiments}.
+In particular, we propose a new distributed algorithm for computing a coarse correlated equilibrium (see \Cref{fig:adjacent} (b)).
+As is typical in the differential privacy literature, our algorithm involves each player communicating a noisy version of their strategy to their neighbors and updating their strategy using a regularized proximal gradient step.
 A key novelty of the algorithm is to scale the regularizer proportional to the harmonic mean of the degrees divided by the degree of the player.
 The inverse proportionality with the degree ensures that more regularization is introduced for players with a lower degree (since a low-degree player's gradient is more sensitive to variations in the utility matrices of its neighbors).

-Specifically, we propose \Cref{alg:equilibrium-solving}, which simultaneously achieve low exploitability and low DP budget, with guarantees that improve as the number of players $N$ increases.
+\paragraph{High-Level Intuition.} We propose \Cref{alg:equilibrium-solving}, which simultaneously achieves low exploitability and low DP budget, with guarantees that improve as the number of players $N$ increases.
 Moreover, the algorithm achieves that whenever the associated graph with the polymatrix game is sparse or dense, by imposing an adaptive regularizer on players' utility functions.
 When the graph associated with the polymatrix game is sparse, we leverage the fact that for most nodes that are at least of distance $t$ to the edge of the changed utility matrices, changes in the utility matrices between adjacent polymatrix games have minimal impact on them during the first $t$ updates.
 In contrast, when the graph is dense, additional regularization, which is inversely proportional to the players' degrees, stabilizes the updates of players with low degrees so that the adversary's observation in two adjacent games will be similar.
 For players with high degrees, the aggregative nature of the utility function in polymatrix games mitigates the effect of changes in the utility matrices.